 When you throw little ones on to a boat, a parents’ awareness level immediately goes up.
-Not only do kids already walk like drunken sailors when they are on flat ground, but then put them in an environment that sometimes resembles the whirlpool of a washing machine and you start seeing every part of a sailboat as a potential hazard.
+Not only do kids already walk like drunken sailors when they are on flat ground, but then put them in an environment that is constantly moving and you start seeing every part of a sailboat as a potential hazard.
 But it doesn’t have to be that way.

-Not all modifications have to revolve around “safety” either, we made some adjustments to our boat just so that I could relax a little more knowing my sea-monkeys could get around without my assistance.
-I love them and all, but no one wants to be following their kid around helping them with their short-legged issues.
+Not all boat modifications have to revolve around safety either.
+We made some adjustments to our boat just so that I could relax a little more knowing my sea-monkeys could get around without my assistance.
+I love my kids.
+But I don’t want to be following them around, helping them with all their short-legged issues.

 Buying Necesse at a pretty bare-boned state meant we could do whatever our hearts desired to her.
 And being that when we first moved on to her we had one infant and I was hugely pregnant with baby number two, our boat was built up to be the best play park ever for our girls.
-It doesn’t have to be a hard endeavour, just decide what it is that may give you a little peace of mind and make it happen.
+It doesn’t have to be a hard endeavour.
+Just decide what it is that may give you a little peace of mind and make it happen.

--Most kid boats can be spotted from afar because their entire lifeline-to-toerail is covered in netting.
+-Most family boats can be spotted from afar because their entire lifeline-to-toerail is covered in netting.
 It’s a smart idea.
 If your kids are going to be running around on deck, it’s just one less way that they could slip out and sink to the depths of the sea.
-They also serve as a great way from losing a ton of toys overboard, its like the entire boat becomes a goalie net…for kids and toys.
+They also serve as a great way from losing a ton of toys overboard.
+It’s like the entire boat becomes a goalie net…for kids and toys.

 -For us, it all started with a bunkbed.
 We loved co-sleeping with our girls.
 I did anyways.
-Eben felt he didn’t have as much bed real estate as he would’ve liked, but none the less we had two very good baby snugglers and we were happy to have them in our aft bed with us.
+Eben felt he didn’t have as much bed real estate as he would’ve liked.
+Co-sleeping worked for us.
 That was until my prego belly got too big, and we knew there was no way we would even consider co-sleeping with two babies!
-Boat beds are only so big!
+Boat beds are only so big.
 So we decided to transition Arias.
 Before sending her off to the front vberth of the boat, which seems like miles away from your parents when you are 2, we built her a bunk in our aft.

-Although neither of our girls use the bunkbed now, it was still a great modification since it now serves as extra storage space, and a perfect spot to set the laptop on for our almost nightly movie watching date time.
+Although neither of our girls use the bunk bed now, it was still a great modification since it now serves as extra storage space, and a perfect spot to set the laptop on for our almost nightly movie watching.
 Also when guests come over we often squish one of the girls back up into that space!

 –Lee cloths aren’t just for sail racers.
 They are for parents with “active-sleeping” kids too.
 I don’t know what your kids look like when they are supposed to be sleeping, but ours cover some ground.
-The girls often end up laying in every which direction, entangled in one another, talking and re-enacting whatever their dreamstate is showing them that evening.
+The girls often end up laying in every which direction, entangled in one another.
+They wriggle and re-enacting whatever their dreams are showing them that evening.

 Instead of a playpen (aka baby prison) our lee clothes now just serve the purpose of giving us adults a good nights sleep knowing that our girls cannot slide out of bed and use the door frame as a landing pad.
 In my mind that is totally worth it.

 Ends up it was a gift for ourselves.
 No longer were we hearing “MAMA!!!!” every few minutes when they wanted to mount something, we would just see them walk over, pick up their stool, and carry it to their newest play spot.
 They could now safely reach their bed, the couch, the toilet, etc. We have had a few digits pinched in the folding and unfolding of the stool, but those injuries are far less common than the ones we were having from climbing mishaps and frustrations.

 Our friends thought we were crazy when we chose a sandy/beige color to redo our cushions.
 “With two kids those won’t last a year!”
 But we had a plan.
 We implemented the “dirty girl towel”.
 We took one of my handy turkish towels and set it over the cushion the girls sit on to eat.
 You could use a towel or a painter’s drop cloth, depending on how messy your kids are.

 -Kids seem to innately know that parents need sleep to function properly and they will do everything in their power to wake up at freakishly early hours.
-I am not much of a morning person, I am not horrible compared to some, but without a solid 9 hours of rest behind me I may seem like a bit of a zombie in the mornings.
+I am not much of a morning person.
+I am not horrible compared to some, but without a solid 9 hours of rest behind me I may seem like a bit of a zombie in the mornings.
 Not conducive to caring for children.
 So to stop our girls for waking up with the sun we made one super simple modification, curtains.
 Dark curtains.